Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 #4 – The Animal Game

-Start with an animal of choice and go clockwise from passenger to passenger, naming another animal that starts with the last letter of the previous animal.
-For example lizard, dog, giraffe, elephant, tiger, etc.
+Start with an animal of choice and go clockwise from passenger to passenger, naming another animal that starts with the last letter of the previous animal—for example, lizard, dog, giraffe, elephant, tiger, etc.

-Athens, Georgia
+1) Athens, Georgia

 b) The Georgia Theatre will make your imagination run wild.
 Every genre of musical talent you can think of graces the stage at this theater.
 Upon walking up, you’re greeted with big bright marquee lights.
 Rebuilt after a devastating fire in 2009, this building stays true to its original charm.

 c) Ath Fest is held in the historic downtown area of Athens.
 This year, they celebrate the 25th anniversary of the festival and showcase musical talents that stay authentic to the history of music in Athens.
-Whether you attend the outdoor stage or partake in the Club Crawl, you’ll fill all of your musical desires.
+Whether you attend the outdoor stage or partake in the Club Crawl, you’ll fulfill all of your musical desires.

-Asheville, North Carolina
+2) Asheville, North Carolina

 a) The Orange Peel, located in downtown Asheville, was named one of the top five music venues in America by Rolling Stone magazine.
 The establishment offers local brews and a full cocktail bar in the basement so you won’t go thirsty while enjoying some live tunes in the intimate setting.